rust-lang/book/src/ch17-00-oop.md

 ## Builder pattern

-When you don't know how many arguments you're going to have
+When you don’t know how many arguments you’re going to have

 ## Delegation

 Deref - be mad

-Deref is a way to delegate everything, if you don't want that, then write boilerplate.
+Deref is a way to delegate everything, if you don’t want that, then write boilerplate.
 Sending messages to your components.

 ## How do you share data?